Ranch to Market Road 187: Route description

 RM 187 begins at its southern terminus with US Highway 57 (US 57), near Batesville, as a paved, two-lane, asphalt road.
-RM 187 winds through several miles of Southern Texas grassland dotted with trees.
+RM 187 winds through several miles of Southern Texas grassland.
 The highway passes several large ranches and farms along this course and intersects with several county routes and private roads.
 For this stretch of the route, RM 187 is heading in a northeast direction.
 The highway turns north about 2 mi south of an intersection with FM 140.
 The two highways run concurrently for nearly 1 mi before FM 140 turns westward.
 RM 187 continues north through rolling grasslands for almost 3.5 mi before turning in a northeast direction.
 The route continues in this direction for about two miles before returning to a northerly direction.
 After about 15 mi, RM 187 intersects with US 90 and State Highway 127 (SH 127) in the small town of Sabinal.
 The highway continues through more hilly, rolling grasslands.
 A few miles later, the highway crosses the Sabinal River and proceeds past the Waresville cemetery, the Links of Utopia Golf Course, and the Utopia on the River Airport before passing through the "downtown" area of the village of Utopia.

 RM 187 winds through nearly 7 mi of brushland, passing several large ranches and farms alongside the Sabinal River.
 The highway heads through the unincorporated community of Vanderpool and runs concurrently with RM 337 for a length of 1.1 mi.
 Separating and running northward, RM 187 continues along the southwestern edge of the Lost Maples State Natural Area.
 The highway turns northeasterly through a long stretch of brushland before reaching its northern terminus at SH 39.